Depression

 • Setting realistic short-term goals

-• Exploring relationships and experiences
+• Exploring relationships and experiences with family members

-Medication
+Teen Depression Medication

 Many depressed teens benefit from taking medication, especially the more severe cases.
-There are many different categories of antidepressant medication, and each works to modify the way the brain processes the neurotransmitters that effect emotion regulation and mood, such as serotonin, norepinephrine, and dopamine.
+There are many different categories of antidepressant medication, and each works to modify the way the brain processes the neurotransmitters that affect emotion regulation and mood, such as serotonin, norepinephrine, and dopamine.
 The five major classes of antidepressants are:

-• Selective Serotonin Reuptake Inhibitors (SSRIs) – SSRIs are the category of antidepressants known to have the least side effects, while still maintaining their effectiveness in treating the symptoms of depression.
+• Selective Serotonin Reuptake Inhibitors (SSRIs) – SSRIs are the category of antidepressants known to have the least side effects while still maintaining their effectiveness in treating the symptoms of depression.
 SSRIs work by inhibiting the reuptake of serotonin in the brain.

 • Tricyclic Antidepressants (TCAs) – TCAs, while commonly prescribed for adults, are rarely suggested for teens or young adults.
 TCAs usually are only brought on board for younger people if they are unresponsive to other antidepressants first.